-There are over 30 Investment Association sectors.
+There are over 50 Investment Association sectors.
 Sector definitions are mostly based on assets, such as equities and fixed income, and may also have a geographic focus.
 A few sectors focus on investment strategy, such as Targeted Absolute Return and Volatility Managed.
 You can use the sectors to find and compare funds, for instance to look at performance and fund charges.

 We divide the sectors into broad groups, each with a different investment focus: Growth, Income, Capital Protection, Specialist funds and those with an outcome intention.
 Some funds choose to remain Unclassified within the sectors.

-Sectors are there to help you navigate around the large universe of funds in the UK and include some offshore (EU) funds.
+Sectors are there to help you navigate around the large universe of funds in the UK and include some offshore (EU) funds and ETFs.
 The sectors divide up the funds into smaller groups, to allow you to make like-for-like comparisons between funds in one or more sectors.
 You may for example wish to compare performance, or charges.
 Funds within any single sector may still offer considerable variety, whether of investment approach (for example active vs passive) or choice of underlying instruments (such as large cap vs mid cap stocks).

 Funds which invest their assets in money market instruments and comply with the definition of a ‘Short Term Money Market’ fund set out in the Money Market Fund Regulation - Regulation (EU) 2017/1131(MMFR).